-Dosa is a crispy crepe made from fermented rice and Urad daal which has been soaked and ground.
-It is a popular dish in Southern India and is served with a potato filling, Sambhar (a vegetable and daal soup) and several chutneys.
-You can find Dosa and Idli batter in most South Indian households every day of the week.
-It is gluten free, has a decent amount of protein and can be eaten any time of the day!
+Dosa is a crispy crepe made from fermented rice and urad daal (a type of split legume) which has been soaked and ground.
+It is a popular dish in Southern India and is served with a potato filling, sambar (a vegetable and daal soup), and an assortment of chutneys.
+You can find dosa and idli batter in most South Indian households every day of the week.
+It’s gluten free, has a decent amount of protein, and can be eaten at any time of the day.

 2 cups medium or long grain rice

 - Combine the rice, both the urad and chana daals, and fenugreek seeds in a large bowl.
 Wash and drain.
 Soak for a minimum or 3 hours, or overnight.

 - Once the rice mixture is properly soaked, drain and place in a blender.
 Blend on low, adding enough water to help the blender.
 I use about 1 1/2 cups to make the mixture look like a thick pancake batter.
 Do not overblend – you want the mixture to feel like like wet cornmeal.
 It will give the dosa a crispier texture.

 - Pour the batter into a large bowl and set aside in a warm place.
 The ideal temperature for fermentation is between 75 and 100 degrees Fahrenheit.
 Make sure there is room in the bowl for the batter to rise.
 Check the batter after 24 hours.
 It should have a sourdough like smell and a fluffy texture (check out my video above).
 If not, let it continue to ferment, checking every 6 hours.
 Once the batter is appropriately fermented, add the salt and sugar, making sure to mix gently.